by Martin Maenza, adapted from Super Friends #8 by E. Nelson Bridwell and Ramona Fradon

 High above Ireland, another pair of figures soared, this time both kept aloft by the power of a purple-masked man in green and purple with a cape.
 His passenger was a muscular man dressed in golden armor who resembled that of an ancient Roman, complete with a golden cape and a black domino mask beneath his helmet.

-“I am duly impressed,” the Legionary, hero of Italy, said to the man who easily conveyed them over the rolling hills of Ireland.
+“I am duly impressed,” said the Legionary, hero of Italy, to the man who easily conveyed them over the rolling hills of Ireland.
 “Is your power anything like that of Green Lantern’s?”

 “Fairies?” the man in armor asked.
 As someone who didn’t possess super-powers, even the Legionary had a hard time swallowing that one.